 Tournaments returned to Borgata in September 2021.
-There are no limit hold’em tournaments on Wednesday, Thursday and Friday mornings.
+There are no limit hold’em tournaments every weekday.

 Harrah’s poker room

 There are 28 poker tables at the Harrah’s poker room in Atlantic City.
 It normally has 40.
 The lower number is due to social distancing.
-It opens daily at 11am Monday through Friday and 24 hours on weekends.
+It opens daily at 11am Monday through Friday.
+It is open 24 hours on weekends.

 The typical game mix consists of 1/2, 1/3, and 2/5 no limit Texas hold’em, as well as 2-6 spread limit hold’em.
 The buy-in for 1/2 is $60 to $300.
 For 1/3, it is $100 to $500.
 It is $200 to $1,000 at 2/5.

 The Harrah’s Atlantic City poker room does not deal tournaments due to the pandemic.
 Before the closure, it dealt a $100 no limit Texas hold’em tournament on Sunday and Wednesday at 8:15pm.

 There are 18 tables in the Tropicana poker room.
 It specializes in 1/2 no limit Texas hold’em.
 The buy-in is $60 to $300.
 It opens at 11am during the week.
 It is open 24 hours on weekends.
 Tournaments are currently suspended.
 The Tropicana poker room is the only one open on the Atlantic City Boardwalk.

 There are two temporarily closed Atlantic City poker rooms.
 These are located at Bally’s and Golden Nugget.
 Since both have been closed over two years, it seems unlikely that either will return.

 Bally’s Atlantic City poker room